Neural Integral Equations: Neural integral equations

-Interestingly, utilizing NIEs to model NODEs allows to bypass the use of the ODE solver introduced in \cite{NODE,NODE2}.
-The convenience in this approach is that the integral equation solver is more stable than the ODE solver.
-These ODE solvers instabilities, induced by equation stiffness, have been previously considered in \cite{STEER,finlay2020train}.
+Interestingly, utilizing NIEs to model ODEs allows to bypass the use of the ODE solvers, as the one introduced in \cite{NODE,NODE2}.
+The convenience in this approach is that the integral equation solver is more stable than the ODE solver \cite{kushnir2012highly}.
+ODE solver instabilities, induced by equation stiffness, have been previously considered in \cite{STEER,finlay2020train}.
 The IE solver presented in this work thus does not suffer from these problems, and is also significantly faster.

-It is often useful to consider a more specific form for the IE, where the function $G$ factors in the product of a {\it kernel} $K$ and a generally non-linear function $F$ as $G = K(t,s)F(\bold y)$.
-Here, $K$ is matrix valued and it carries the dependence on the time (both global and local), while $F$ depends only on the indeterminate function $\bold y$.
+It is often useful to consider a more specific form for IEs, where the function $G$ factors in the product of a {\it kernel} $K$ and a generally non-linear function $F$ as $G(\mathbf y,t,s) = K(t,s)F(\mathbf y)$.
+Here, $K$ is matrix-valued and it carries the dependence on the time (both $t$ and $s$), while $F$ depends only on the indeterminate function $\mathbf y$.
 The form of this IE is therefore:

 NIEs in this form comprise two neural networks, namely $K$ and $F$.
 We observe that in IEs, the initial condition is embedded in the equation itself, and it is not an arbitrary value to be specified as an extra condition.
-The general algorithm for training NIE is given in Alrorithm~\ref{algo:NIE}.
+To solve the IE we implement a solver that performs an iterative procedure to obtain a solution, see Appendix \ref{sec:solving} and Appendix \ref{sec:solver}.
+During the iterations, Monte Carlo sampling is performed to evaluate the integrals.
+This procedure allows our deep learning model to be independent of the temporal grid points, therefore resulting in a continuous model, since the model internally uses randomly sampled points to generate the successive iterations, as opposed to using fixed grid points.
+The general algorithm for training NIE is given in Algorithm~\ref{algo:NIE}, and a diagrammatic overview of it is shown in Figure~\ref{fig:Model}.
+See also Figure~\ref{fig:Solver} for a visualization of the general solving procedure.

-\subsection{Space time and higher dimensional integration}
+\subsection{Space, time and higher dimensional integration}

-Partial integral equations (PIEs), are IEs that have one or more integration dimensions.
-They are formulated as